Team building exercises for meetings: combining content and fun

 Cost- and time efficient team building exercises for meetings

-- Present work week: Share per person in three minutes what you achieved last week and what will you do this week.
+Present work week: Share per person in three minutes what you achieved last week and what will you do this week.
 It forces everyone to measure his or her own effectiveness and it gives the team a good sense of what everyone is working on.
 Allow Q&A time after the three minutes and see if other colleagues can be of any assistance.
+Sendsteps Post feature will allow your team members to ask questions using their smartphones or laptops and show these questions live on the screen.
 A great way to kick-off the week!

-- Office trivia Quiz: Funny facts and figures about team members, clients, the office or past field trips.
-Formulate silly quiz questions [multiple-choice], play a quiz and bring back these sweet memories!
+Office trivia Quiz: Funny facts and figures about team members, clients, the office or past field trips.
+Formulate silly quiz questions, play a quiz using Powerpoint Sendsteps Audience Response System and bring back these sweet memories!

 Your next team builiding exercise?